 During the final year of the war, food supplies dwindled and people were starving.
 Fortunately the Scheffers were able to feed themselves and their hidden guests, thanks to the bakery.
 Their property was large enough for a huge vegetable garden, and they killed scores of rabbits in the surrounding countryside.

 Casey remembers the day that war finally ended.
 “People were singing and dancing in the streets, and the Canadians were rolling into town in their trucks.”
-It was the 2nd Canadian Infantry Division that liberated Nijverdal after fierce fighting, earning them a special place in Dutch hearts to this day.
+The Second Canadian Infantry Division liberated Nijverdal after fierce fighting, earning them a special place in Dutch hearts to this day.

 You can see the joy on the faces of both the Dutch civilians, and the infantrymen of the West Nova Scotia Regiment, in this photograph taken on May 9, 1945.
 (Photo Credit: Barry Gilroy; Library and Archives Canada).